 The question now is: how does AI benefit businesses?
 The short answer is: AI helps increase revenue.
 How?
-By some of the following ways, but the benefits of MLaaS do not end here either:
+In some of the following ways, the benefits of MLaaS do not end here either:

-- Helping improve product and offerings, among other things
+- Helping improve products and offerings, among other things.

 For example, Machine Learning can help salespeople close more deals by giving them a score for each prospect.
 Based on this lead score, sales reps can pursue deals that are more likely to close.

 Instead of developing such complex Machine Learning processes from scratch, it helps to do things cost and time-effectively by outsourcing the service to MLaaS.
 Whichever issue you are trying to solve, there is an MLaaS provider out there that suits your needs.
 After reading this article you shouldn’t need much more than an access call with your provider of choice to find out the specific ways in which Machine Learning can help your business.